 The war had been lost shortly after Rhaella had fled the city, after which Robert I Baratheon had claimed the throne.
 With Aerys, his eldest son Rhaegar, and Rhaegar's young children Rhaenys and Aegon dead, Daenerys and her older brother Viserys were the only known living Targaryen heirs.
 As Viserys had been crowned king on Dragonstone by their mother before her death, Daenerys received the title "Princess of Dragonstone" as Viserys's heir.
 Robert's brother, Stannis, had built a new fleet for the Baratheon's, and was planning to assault Dragonstone.
 With the Targaryen fleet destroyed by the storm during which Daenerys had been born, the garrison at Dragonstone planned to sell the Targaryen children to Robert.
 However, before they could act on this plan, Ser Willem Darry and several other loyal retainers rescued the children and smuggled them into exile, sailing to the Free City of Braavos.
 There, they lived for years in a house with a red door, where Daenerys had her own room, and a lemon tree underneath her window.
 Willem was old and sickly, but Daenerys remembers that he always treated her kindly.
 When Daenerys was five years old, Willem fell sick and slowly wasted away.
 After his death, the servants he had hired stole all they could.
 The young Targaryens were put out of the house a while after.
 As they were forced out, Daenerys wept.

-In 297 AC, Viserys and Daenerys were taken in by magister Illyrio Mopatis in the Free City of Pentos, who offered his help in reclaiming the Iron Throne for Viserys.
-They lived with Illyrio for almost half a year.
+In 297 AC, Viserys and Daenerys were taken in by Magister Illyrio Mopatis in the Free City of Pentos, who offered his help in reclaiming the Iron Throne for Viserys.
+They have lived with Illyrio for almost half a year.

 A Game of Thrones